Contact Form

 CLCH have produced a video about normal sleep and how to promote sleep in the antenatal period as well as the postnatal period, up to the first six months.
 Watch video.

-Please check the NHS Healthy Start website to see if you are eligible to receive free vitamins & money to buy healthy foods & milk.
-You could be eligible to receive £4.25 per week during pregnancy & continued payments until your child is 4.
-Find out more on NHS healthy start website.
+Please check the NHS Healthy Start website to see if you are eligible to receive free vitamins and money to buy healthy foods and milk.
+You could be eligible to receive £4.25 per week during pregnancy and continued payments until your child is 4.
+Visit the NHS Healthy Start website to find out more.

 Accessibility tools